Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: MIRI photometric and spectroscopic measurements

 \subsection{MIRIM F560W and HST F160W photometry}

-MIRIM F560W total photometry is generated using the same aperture as for the 1D spectral extraction of H$\alpha$.
-The local background level and standard deviation is estimated in a circular annulus centered at the same position than the total aperture and with inner radius of 0.7\arcs and outer radius of 1.5\arcs.
-The measured flux and uncertainties are corrected by aperture losses, considering that the emission is unresolved and centered at the position of the bright emission.
-The percentage of flux outside the selected elliptical aperture is 37\% of the total assuming the empirical MIRIM F560W PSF with a $\sim$0.2\arcs FWHM, as derived for the MIRI Deep Imaging Survey (MIDIS, \citealt{Boogaard+23}).
-We also scale the photometric uncertainties to take into account the correlated noise introduced by drizzling in the MIRIM F560W image.
-We use 1000 apertures on blank regions to measure the rms on both the nominal and drizzled images.
-This effect is estimated to be a factor of 1.44 that needs to be applied to the errors calculated in the drizzled F560W image (\citealt{Perez-Gonzalez+23b}; \"Ostlin et al. in prep.).
-The final observed MIRIM F560W flux of MACS1149-JD1 is 0.44\,$\pm$\,0.02\,$\mu$Jy.
-Following the same methodology, we obtain an HST F160W total flux of 0.224\,$\pm$\,0.002\,$\mu$Jy.
-To correct for aperture losses, we use a PSF generated using three stars of the HST image FoV.
+The MIRIM F560W total photometry was generated using the same aperture as for the 1D spectral extraction of H$\alpha$.
+The local background level and standard deviation was estimated in a circular annulus centered at the same position as the total aperture and with an inner radius of 0.7\arcs and outer radius of 1.5\arcs.
+The measured flux and uncertainties were corrected by aperture losses, considering that the emission is unresolved and centered at the position of the bright emission.
+The percentage of flux outside the selected elliptical aperture is 37\% of the total, assuming the empirical MIRIM F560W PSF with a $\sim$0.2\arcs FWHM, as derived for the MIRI Deep Imaging Survey (MIDIS; \citealt{Boogaard+23}).
+We also scaled the photometric uncertainties in order to take into account the correlated noise introduced by drizzling in the MIRIM F560W image.
+We used 1000 apertures on blank regions to measure the rms on both the nominal and drizzled images.
+This effect was estimated to be a factor of {2.192} that needs to be applied to the errors calculated in the drizzled F560W image (\"Ostlin et al. in prep.).
+The final observed MIRIM F560W flux of MACS1149-JD1 is {0.34\,$\pm$\,0.03\,$\mu$Jy}.
+Following the same methodology, we obtained an HST F160W total flux of 0.224\,$\pm$\,0.002\,$\mu$Jy.
+To correct for aperture losses, we used a PSF generated using three stars of the HST image FoV.
 The percentage of flux outside the selected elliptical aperture is 28\%.
-HST F160W photometry is in perfect agreement with the one obtained from NIRCam and NIRISS imaging at 1.5$\mu$m (0.230\,$\pm$\,0.017\,$\mu$Jy \citealt{Bradac+23}).
+The HST F160W photometry is in perfect agreement with the one obtained from the NIRCam and NIRISS imaging at 1.5$\mu$m (0.230\,$\pm$\,0.017\,$\mu$Jy \citealt{Bradac+23}).